apache/pulsar/site2/docs/concepts-messaging.md

 |---|---
 `Shared`|Multiple producers can publish on a topic. <br><br>This is the **default** setting.
 `Exclusive`|Only one producer can publish on a topic. <br><br>If there is already a producer connected, other producers trying to publish on this topic get errors immediately.<br><br>The “old” producer is evicted and a “new” producer is selected to be the next exclusive producer if the “old” producer experiences a network partition with the broker.
-`ExclusiveWithFencing`|Only one producer can publish on a topic. <br><br>If there is already a producer connected, is will be removed and invalidated immediately.
+`ExclusiveWithFencing`|Only one producer can publish on a topic. <br /><br />If there is already a producer connected, it will be removed and invalidated immediately.
 `WaitForExclusive`|If there is already a producer connected, the producer creation is pending (rather than timing out) until the producer gets the `Exclusive` access.<br><br>The producer that succeeds in becoming the exclusive one is treated as the leader.
 Consequently, if you want to implement the leader election scheme for your application, you can use this access mode.

 > **Note**